Skip to content

 }

-• The "jiraIssue.key" and "jiraIssue.fields.summary" are Handlebars expressions that will be replaced with the actual issue key and summary of the issue that the App is being displayed within.
+• The "jiraIssue.key" and "jiraIssue.fields.summary" are Handlebars expressions that will be replaced with the actual issue key and issue summary from the Issue that the Component is being displayed within.

-• If you head back to Jira and refresh the page, you should see your new App, now displaying with the dynamic content from the Jira issue.
+• Save the new UI Component and open up a Jira issue, you should see your new Component, now displaying with the dynamic content from the Jira issue.

 • Notice how with the Issue Key, we just display the value of the field by itself, but with the Summary, we inject that content into a sentence.